-->

 Today's post is especially dedicated to my online friend, Doc Kae, a mother of two-year-old twins, a boy and a girl, both under the Autism Spectrum.

-gy was a little “special” from other babies.
+Even as a baby, I knew Miggy was a little “special” from other babies.
 He never cried even if he was hungry or wet.
 He didn't need cuddling and the usual rock-a-bye-baby bedtime routines.
 He seemed very contented in his crib, kicking, sucking his fingers, and always moving.
 He seemed to be deaf because he never turned his head toward sounds; he had no eye contact; no coos or babbles.

 At age 2, Miggy started manifesting the following behavioral concerns:

-- walking on tiptoe
+- walking on tiptoes

 - running back and forth

-- banging his head o
+- banging his head on walls

-- not sensitive to pain
+- not sensitive to pain; could not feel minor pains

-; could not feel minor pains
+- not sensitive to pain; could not feel minor pains

 - no fear of danger